apache/tapestry-5/54_RELEASE_NOTES.md

 ## Error Component

-When Tapestry must present a validation exception, it will often dynamically create the `<p class="help-block">` needed to display the message; it does a reasonable job of positioning the new element just after the field, or just after the `.input-group` containing the field.
+When Tapestry must present a validation exception, it will often dynamically create the `p.help-block` needed to display the message; it does a reasonable job of positioning the new element just after the field, or just after the `.input-group` containing the field.
 The Error component can be used to explicitly place this element.